 Whisk your beloved away for a cosy getaway in the nearby Government Huts.
 Stargaze after dark, then hopefully wake up to fresh snow!

-The Hartz Mountains National Park is a highlight of the Southern Trove.
-Enjoy an easy trek along a wooden boardwalk to Lake Esperance, a glacier-formed tarn in the park’s alpine heathland (you could also continue on to Hartz Peak.
+The Hartz Mountains National Park is a highlight of Tasmania’s South.
+Enjoy an easy trek along a wooden boardwalk to Lake Esperance, a glacier-formed tarn in the park’s alpine heathland, or continue on to Hartz Peak.

-There are plenty of walks to choose from including the popular Organ Pipes and Zig Zag, or, venture a little further behind the summit to explore Myrtle Forest Falls or Cathedral Rock.
+There are plenty of walks to choose from, including the popular Organ Pipes and Zig Zag, or venture a little further behind the summit to explore Myrtle Forest Falls or Cathedral Rock.